This quick and easy homemade tomato soup is made with canned tomatoes and is ready in just 30 minutes! Try it served with delicious goat cheese toast.

-Homemade tomato soup is made with canned tomatoes, so it’s easy to make up any time.
-I use my best canned tomatoes for this one, since tomatoes are the star here.
+I love that this tomato soup is made with canned tomatoes, so it’s easy to make up and enjoy any time of year.
+I use my best canned tomatoes for this one, since tomatoes are, of course, the star here.

-- 1 Tbsp. unsalted butter
+- 1 Tablespoon butter

-- 1 Tbsp. olive oil
+- 1 Tablespoon extra virgin olive oil

 - 1 medium onion, thinly sliced

-- 3 garlic cloves, smashed and peeled
+- 3 cloves garlic, smashed and peeled

 - 5 cups canned whole tomatoes, in juice

-- 1 cup chicken broth (or water)
+- 1 cup chicken broth, or water

-- 2 tsp. kosher salt, plus more as needed
+- 2 teaspoons kosher salt, plus more as needed

-- 1/4 tsp. freshly ground black pepper, plus more as needed
+- 1/4 teaspoon freshly ground black pepper, plus more as needed

-- 1/4 tsp. celery seed
+- 1/4 teaspoon celery seed

-- 1/4 tsp. dried oregano
+- 1/4 teaspoon dried oregano

-- 1 Tbsp. sugar
+- 1 Tablespoon white sugar

 - 4 - 6 slices crusty bread